Consumer medicine information

 Fertility

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket, health food shop, naturopath, herbalist or internet.
+Tell your pharmacist or doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket, health food shop, naturopath, herbalist or internet.

-• Medicines used to treat certain bacterial infections: rifampicin, rifabutin.
+• Rifampicin, rifabutin (used to treat certain bacterial infections)

-• Herbal remedies used for depression and anxiety containing St John's wort (Hypericum perforatum).
+• Herbal remedies containing St John's wort (Hypericum perforatum) (used for depression or anxiety)

 How much to take